 Pine Island Community Farm: Help it flourish!

-Pine Island Community Farm is a place where New Americans (former refugees) can raise culturally significant foods and connect with the land.
+Pine Island Community Farm in Colchester is a place where New Americans (former refugees) can raise culturally significant foods and connect with the land.
 The farm is being sustainably managed and has a vibrant volunteer program.
 Waste products, such as Christmas trees, are recycled as food for farm animals.

 Today, the capital and operational improvements that the farm needs are beyond what the new American farm businesses can afford.
 We hope you can join us in supporting the farm’s success.